artistlivingandworking/artistlivingandworking.github.io/performances.md

 this project is supported by Foundation for Contemporary Arts' Emergeny Grant, Materials for the Arts, Pentacle, and countless individuals.

----
+## Archive
+{:.title .is-4}

 ### November 26, 2018

 *The Cops Are Studying!*

-a civil resistance drag performance at CUNY Graduate Center, with lead artist Rina Espiritu and artists Cory Tamler, Alex Viteri Arturo, Sierra Ortega, and many more
+a civil resistance drag performance at CUNY Graduate Center, with lead artist Rina Espiritu and artists Cory Tamler, Alex Viteri Arturo, and Sierra Ortega.

 2pm - 9pm, come and go as you wish.
 Bring cop costumes, come ready to study!
 A limited selection of costumes will be provided.

 ---

-## Archive
-{:.title .is-4}
+### September 8, 2018

+*resistance fantasies (work in progress showing)*

+a showing at Fast Forward Labs' office space in downtown Brooklyn.

+---

 ### July 9-13, 2018